bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 **Step 1 : Clarifications**

 The first step is to make sure that you understand the problem.
+State the problem as you understand it and any assumptions.

 - What are the parameters involved?
 - What is the goal for the solution?

-Your first task is to ask lots of questions.
+Ask lot of questions.
 When faced with a hard problem, ask as many questions as you can think of to find the assumptions that is relevant to the solution.

 In this step you determine the scope of the problem.
 You must understand what you're trying to analyze and solve before moving on to the next step.

 **Step 2 : Work Through Examples**